sol-dev-44/ai-portfolio/app/llm-playground/readme.md

 | 💻 | **Qwen Coder** | 480B | Programming, debugging, technical docs |
 | 🧠 | **DeepSeek R1** | Large | Complex reasoning, math, logic |

-### ⚡ Real-Time Streaming (SSE)
+### ⚡ Fast Generation
-Text is generated token-by-token using **Server-Sent Events (SSE)**.
-This provides an instant, responsive experience similar to ChatGPT, allowing you to read the output as it's being created.
+Text is generated using optimized inference pipelines.
+While we prioritize speed, we use standard HTTP requests to ensure maximum stability and compatibility across all network environments.

 ### 📊 Performance Visualization
 A real-time **D3.js bar chart** visualizes the generation speed (tokens/second) for each model.